Keto Eggplant Burgers Recipe [Chinese Qiezi He]

 The dipping sauce traditionally includes soy sauce, rice vinegar, diced garlic, and toasted sesame oil.

-It might sound like an odd dish if you’re unused to it, but it’s really quite delicious!
+It might sound like an odd dish if you’re not used to it, but it’s really quite delicious!

 How to make these Keto Eggplant Burgers